Multiclassing &

 Shield Warrior

-You gain proficiency with shields as a martial melee weapon, and on hit, your shield deals 2d4 bludgeoning damage.
-If you are wielding a shield and nothing else, you gain a +1 bonus to attack rolls with your shield and to your Armor Class.
+You gain proficiency with shields as martial melee weapons.
+For you, shields deal 2d4 bludgeoning damage on hit.
+While you are wielding a shield and no other weapons, you gain a

 Standard Bearer